What Mississippi's infant mortality crisis says about the risks of Medicaid cuts

 "I went through the stage of blaming myself," she says.
 Only recently, after "a lot" of therapy, has she been able to talk about the loss without becoming crippled with grief.
 She blames the loss for interfering with her existing relationships with her older children.
 "I just couldn't stop sleeping," she says of the immediate aftermath of her daughter's death.

 The baby's death certificate lists the cause of death as "unknown," and reads "the manner of death is natural."
-Lampkin says she went through a phase of blaming herself.
-"How is it natural if I did everything that I was supposed to have done?" she asks.
+Lampkin asks "how is it natural if I did everything that I was supposed to have done?"

 Lampkin says she still has so many questions, not only about why she lost her daughter but about why Black women are suffering disproportionately.